Latest in Term Deposits

 What is a term deposit?

 A term deposit is an investment of cash placed with a financial institution for a fixed period of time, known as the term, with a fixed interest rate for your return at the end of the term.
-Term deposits commonly referred to as a TD but are also known as a certificate of deposit or CD.
+A term deposit is commonly referred to as a TD, but can also be known as a certificate of deposit or CD.

 Term deposits are popular for use by investors who prefer receiving a set return instead of anxiously watching the daily fluctuations of the share market.
-Other investors use term deposits as just one part of their particular mix of investments.
+Other investors use term deposits as just one part of their investment portfolio.

 Applying for a term deposit is essentially the same as applying for a normal savings bank account, and most applications can be made online these days.